Ne00n/wg-mesh/README.md

 ```
 All 3 nodes should be reachable under 10.0.nodeID.1<br>

-**Limitations**<br>
-Connecting multiple nodes at once, without waiting for the other node to finish, will result in double links.<br>
-By default, when a new node joins, it checks which connections it don't has, which with a new node would be everything.<br>

-Additional, bird2, by default, takes 30s to distribute the routes, there will be also a delay.<br>
-In total roughtly 60s, depending on the network size, to avoid this issue.<br>

 **API**<br>
 Currently the webservice / API is exposed at ::8080, without TLS yet<br>
 - /connect needs a valid token, otherwise the service will refuse to setup a wg link<br>